Coldcard/firmware/docs/memory-map.md

 ## Security Measures

-- On entry the bootloader always wipes it's entire working SRAM2 area.
+- On entry the bootloader always wipes its entire working SRAM2 area.
 You may change it, or even use it for very temporary storage, but it will be destroyed once the callgate into the bootloader is accessed.
 - All of SRAM1 and SRAM2 is cleared on boot up, and when the "secure logout" feature is used.